3191110276/intersight-grafana/deploy/docker/README.md

 This example Dockerfile can be used to quickly spin up an instance with the latest dashboards for testing purposes.

+> [!NOTE]
+> When running on a Mac with Apple Silicon, you may have to change "grr-linux-amd64" to "grr-linux-arm64" in the Dockerfile

 To build the container:
 ```
 docker build -t intersight-grafana .